 Buying and Selling Property in Glenwood

-The Glenwood property market is a residential market on Durban's Berea ridge, characterised by older established homes, strong proximity to private hospitals, schools, and the Durban CBD, and consistent demand from medical professionals, academics, families, and investors.
+Property in Glenwood trades in a residential market on Durban's Berea ridge, characterised by older established homes, strong proximity to private hospitals, schools, and the Durban CBD, and consistent demand from medical professionals, academics, families, and investors.
 The suburb sits between the frenetic coastal strip and the city centre, offering walkability and suburb character that newer Durban developments rarely replicate.
 Properties range from renovated Edwardian and Art Deco homes to modern apartments and cottages.

 Key takeaways